-A: The last few appointments should allow patients time to discuss any concerns they have about the future, clarify the treatment given, and revisit the prognosis (chance of recovery).
+A: The last few appointments should allow patients time to discuss any concerns they have about the future, clarify the treatment given, and revisit the prognosis, which is the chance of recovery.
 They should also provide them with the necessary tools to advocate for good care going forward and coordinate this care with the primary care doctor.
 Every patient needs to understand his or her diagnosis, the treatments received, possible late complications or side effects of such treatments, the follow-up care schedule proposed, and who will be involved in his or her ongoing care.

 Q: How else can survivors prepare for life after treatment?

-A: Survivors should ask their oncologist for an "end of treatment summary" that outlines the original diagnosis (the cancer type and stage) as well as the treatments received.
+A: Survivors should ask their oncologist for an "end of treatment summary " that outlines the original diagnosis, including the cancer type, stage, and the treatments received.
 It should also clearly state the proposed schedule for follow-up visits and recommended testing to monitor the person's recovery.

 Meanwhile, some may find it useful to look for more information regarding their specific cancer type or information on coping with cancer using web-based materials, while others may turn to literature, hobbies, or spiritual advisors to help them move forward.
 The important message is that life may be forever changed by the experience of having cancer, and those changes deserve careful attention and respect.